rcr/rirc/README.md

   -r, --realname=REALNAME   Connect to SERVER using REALNAME -n, --nicks=NICKS         Comma separated list of nicks to use for SERVER -c, --chans=CHANNELS      Comma separated list of channels to join for SERVER

+Connection options:
+      --ipv4                Connect to only ipv4 addresses
+      --ipv6                Connect to only ipv6 addresses
 ```

 Commands: